 Blake has shied away from bringing up racial motivation in public, but we’re more than happy to do it for him.
 If Bernie Madoff and Timothy McVeigh can be arrested with dignity and calm approach, literally anyone can and should.
-Would the officer have treated John McEnroe like this?

 2. Officer Frascatore has a history.
 He’s been sued 4 times for excessive force and has had 5 complaints against him within the last 5 years.
 That’s not the worst part, though.
 Apparently, and, again, unsurprisingly, there are cops out on the streets with worse records.
 These kinds of cops who show such instability are allowed to walk around freely with a gun and a badge that protects them from prosecution and public ridicule.

-3. The public would have never cared about this if James Blake wasn’t a tennis star.
+3. The public might have never cared about this if James Blake wasn’t a tennis star.
 Moreover, what would have happened if there was no recording?
 What would have happened if his skin was even darker?
 What would have happened if his hands were in his pockets, or he was wearing a hoodie?
 Why do the news outlets have to remind us that he’s “Harvard educated”?
 Should a person who doesn’t have an Ivy league education get body slammed to the ground?